sergio-lucas/webCamProcessor/docs/README.md

-# Face detector for web browser
+# Face detector for web browser docs
 This detector was tested on different browsers;